-A Birth Mother’s Guide to Creating an Adoption Hospital Plan in Missouri
+A Birth Mother’s Guide to Creating a Hospital Birth Plan for Adoption in Missouri

 Getting to the Hospital

 - Transportation: Who will take you to the hospital?

 - Hospital bag: Gather the items you’ll want to bring with you.
 Have your hospital bag packed and ready to go.

 - Visitors: Do you want anyone with you in the delivery room?
 A family member?
 The adoptive parent(s)?
 A friend?
 Your partner or spouse?
 Your doula?
 Your adoption caseworker?
 It’s entirely up to you, but it’s good to plan with your support network in advance.

 Be sure to check your hospital’s visitor guidelines.
 There may be restrictions due to COVID-19.
 You’ll likely be allowed one support person.

 - Photos and Videos: Do you want the birth documented?
 Do you want photos or videos of you and/or your newborn?
 Do you want to take pictures of your baby?
 Would you like to video chat with friends or family during your hospital stay?
 Especially since the number of visitors allowed in the delivery room may be limited, think about creative ways to commemorate the birth and to share updates with friends and family digitally.
 Be sure to talk to your caseworker and check with your healthcare provider because different hospitals have different policies for taking photos and videos.

 - Ambiance: Do you want your own music playing?
 Do you want the lights dim?

 - Clothing: Do you want to wear your own clothes?
 If you wear contacts and are giving birth vaginally, decide whether you’d like to wear contacts or glasses.